twilio/calworkshop/docs/quickstart.rst

 with Twilio.
 During your free trial, you're only allowed to make calls and send messages to numbers you've verified.

-set `from_number` to your new twilio number. if you can't remember it, check the `numbers
+set `from_number` to your new Twilio number. if you can't remember it, check the `numbers
 <https://www.twilio.com/user/account/phone-numbers/incoming>`_ section of your
-account dashbouad.
+account dashboard.

 pick any message less than 140 characters to serve as the body.